FirstTestStation/FTS_Website/README.md

 # First TestStation Website

-This website showcases the First Test Station project, including its hardware, software, and mechanical assembly.
-It serves as a hub for sharing project details, images, and GitHub repositories. project ([FTS](https://dlock8.github.io/FTS_Website/))
+This website showcases the First TestStation project, including its hardware, software, and mechanical assembly.
+It serves as a hub for sharing project details, images, and GitHub repositories. project ([FTS](https://FirstTestStation.github.io/FTS_Website/))

 ![Site](images/FTS_website.jpg)